-36. With regard to the examiners' recommendation that gaming houses (or private member clubs), pool betting and the national lottery on line betting games should be subject to a comprehensive regulatory and supervisory regime, a previous follow-up report noted that the FIU was designated in the FOR as the competent authority responsible for ensuring compliance by listed businesses which includes DNFBPs, gaming houses (or private member clubs), pool betting and the national lottery on line betting game with only AML obligations.

-The authorities had advised that the inclusion of CFT obligations with AML as part of the compliance functions of the FIU as the competent authority for listed businesses will be addressed in the Anti-Terrorism Regulations.
-This has been discussed under Recommendation 23 in this report where it was noted that supervisory agencies are now responsible under the FOFTR for ensuring compliance of financial institutions and listed businesses with the obligations, prohibitions and offences relating to the financing terrorism

-- 37. Additionally the previous follow-up report noted that the process of identifying and registering listed businesses had begun and was ongoing.
+- 68. With regard to the examiners' recommendation that gaming houses (or private member clubs), pool betting and the national lottery on line betting games should be subject to a comprehensive regulatory and supervisory regime, a previous follow-up report noted that the FIU was designated in the FOR as the competent authority responsible for ensuring compliance by listed businesses which includes DNFBPs, gaming houses (or private member clubs), pool betting and the national lottery on line betting game with only AML obligations.
+However, as noted under Recommendation 23 in this report, supervisory agencies are now responsible under the FOFTR for ensuring compliance of financial institutions and listed businesses with the obligations, prohibitions and offences relating to the financing of terrorism.
+Additionally, section 15 of the FIUTTAA creates Part IIIA of the FIUTTA which includes section 18E which required the FIU to effectively monitor non-regulated financial institutions and listed businesses and take necessary measures to ensure compliance with the FIUTTAA, POCA, ATA, FOR, FIUTTR, FOFTR and any other written laws requiring compliance with FATF Recommendations. - 69.
+Additionally the previous follow-up report noted that the process of identifying and registering listed businesses had begun and was ongoing.
 It is noted that regulation 28(1) of the FIUTTR requires supervised entities to register with the FIU within three (3) months of the FIUTTR coming into force.
 The FIUTTR came into force on February 10, 2011.
-Failure to register according to regulation 28(2) of the FIUTTR is liable on summary conviction to a fine of fifty thousand dollars (\$50,000) and a further fine of five thousand dollars (\$5,000) for each day that the offence continues. - 38.
-In the previous follow-up report authorities advised that regulatory measures to prevent criminals or their associates from holding or being the beneficial owner of a significant or controlling interest, holding a management function in, or being an operator of a gaming house (or private members club), pool betting and the national lottery on line betting games were to be addressed in the form of guidelines issued by the FIU under Regulations emanating from the FIUTTA.
-The policy to guide the regulations for the FIU was being considered along with possible criminal or administrative sanctions for breaches of the guidelines. - 39.
-In accordance with the above, regulation 30 (1) of the FIUTTR requires the FIU to provide guidelines and standards to supervised entities.
+Failure to register according to regulation 28(2) of the FIUTTR is liable on summary conviction to a fine of fifty thousand dollars (\$50,000) and a further fine of five thousand dollars (\$5,000) for each day that the offence continues.
+The total number of registrants for the period January to August 11, 2011 is 1,592 listed businesses. - 70.
+In previous follow-up reports authorities advised that regulatory measures to prevent criminals or their associates from holding or being the beneficial owner of a significant or controlling interest, holding a management function in, or being an operator of a gaming house (or private members club), pool betting and the national lottery on line betting games were to be addressed in the form of guidelines issued by the FIU under Regulations emanating from the FIUTTA.
+The policy to guide the regulations for the FIU was being considered along with possible criminal or administrative sanctions for breaches of the guidelines.

+71. In accordance with the above, regulation 30 (1) of the FIUTTR requires the FIU to provide guidelines and standards to supervised entities.
 While there is a general provision in the FIUTTR for sanctions for financial institutions or listed businesses committing offences for which there in no specified penalty, breach of the guidelines issued under regulation 30(1) is not specified as an offence.
 The issuance of these guidelines would be in accordance with the recommended action to establish guidelines that will assist DNFBPs to implement and comply with their respective AML/CFT requirements.
-No deadline for the issuance of the guidelines has been given by the authorities.
+No deadline for the issuance of the guidelines by the authorities was given in the last follow-up report and the position remains unchanged.
+The above measures are initial steps in the development of an effective supervisory regime for DNFBPs.
 Given the above outstanding requirements, this recommendation remains largely outstanding.